 Anyone can submit a complaint, but a complaint must comply with a number of requirements in order to be considered by the Mediation and Complaints-Handling Institution.

-The complaint must be in writing, it cannot be anonymous, and the event must have taken place within the last five years.
+The complaint must be in writing, it cannot be anonymous, and the incident must have taken place within the last five years.

-You should be aware that the person you are complaining about will be informed of your complaint both when MKI accepts the complaint for further consideration and when MKI rejects the complaint.
-The person you have complained about then has the option to seek access to the complaint by the Public Administration rules.
+You should be aware that the person or company you are complaining about will be informed of your complaint both when the Institution accepts the complaint for further consideration.

-You should also be aware that it is the mediation and complaints-handling institution that determines whether a complaint can be completed by the parties independent resolution.
-This means that if you and the person you have complaint about find a solution on your own (link to step 2), it is not completed until the mediation and complaints-handling institution has approved your solution.
+You should also be aware that it is the Mediation and Complaints-Handling Institution that determines whether a complaint can be solved by the parties’ independent resolution.
+This means that if you and the person you have complaint about find a solution on your own.
+The case is not closed until the mediation and complaints-handling institution has approved your solution.

 An agreement between the complainant and the subject of the complaint does not prevent the mediation and complaints-handling from taking up a case on its own initiative which deals with the issues that have been complained about.